-Pie in the sky bladder refers to the appearance of contrast opacified floating bladder seen high in the pelvis due to a presence of a large pelvic haematoma.
+Pie in the sky bladder refers to the appearance of a contrast-opacified floating bladder seen high in the pelvis due to the presence of a large pelvic haematoma.
 This sign should raise concern regarding the possibility of an underlying urethral injury.

 - 1. Dyer RB, Chen MY, Zagoria RJ.
 Classic signs in uroradiology.
 Radiographics.
 2004;24 Suppl 1 (suppl 1): S247-80.
 Radiographics (full text) - doi:10.1148/rg.24si045509 - Pubmed citation

 - 2. Marks W, Dawid S, Lasek J et-al. Posterior urethra rupture: contrast-enhanced computed tomography scan and urethrocystography demonstrations.
 Case Rep Urol.
 2012;2012: 109589. doi:10.1155/2012/109589 - Free text at pubmed - Pubmed citation